 So, we all want to say that we have unconditional love.
-Love between us and our spouses and with our children.
-But it isn’t anywhere near the love Jesus Christ has for us.
+But what we have isn’t anywhere near the love Jesus Christ has for us.
 I am no Biblical expert and totally not even close to being perfect, but I do know that a human cannot truly embody unconditional love.

 UCL comes with no judgement, endless patience and unending empathy.
-Aggravation or ego are not ingredients in the UCL recipe.
-So knowing all of that, I don’t think any of us could come close to this, maybe Mother Teresa was not far from it.
-But honestly I can’t think of any other earthly examples.
+Aggravation or ego are not in the recipe.
+So knowing that, I don’t think any of us could come close to this, maybe Mother Teresa was not far from it.
+But honestly I can’t think of any other examples.

-I am trying to be happy and positive and proactive so that I can provide love in all my care.
-But it just doesn’t stick.
-I work hard to be tender and loving and kind but I fall short.
-This leads me to believe that I have to lean on Christ and stop trying to do it alone.
-But between you and me, it is my lack of faith that is keeping me from handling things in the way I should.
+I have to lean on Christ and stop doing it alone.
+It is my lack of faith that is keeping me from handling things well.
 I try to read scripture and believe, but feel hopeless and helpless.
-I want to feel in my bones that God is the ultimate healer and can work miracles even for a major sinner like me.
-But it doesn’t come naturally.
+I want to feel in my bones that God is the ultimate healer and can work miracles.
+But faith doesn’t come naturally.
 I am a Christian, but I feel like I’m not good at it.
-Sound crazy?
-Maybe so, but I am being my usual honest self.

 Trust in the Lord with all thine heart and lean not unto thine own understanding.
 Proverbs 3:5

 I can do all things through Christ who strengthens me.
 Phillipians 4:13

 I can’t control the waves of the ocean, but I can learn how to navigate my ship.
 Debasish Mridha